 3. Do I not want to worry about having enough space for applications?

 4. Do I need more space to edit photos or videos?

 The answer to those questions might seem simple, but they are difficult when you remember that you are purchasing something you cannot upgrade.
 If the answer to any of the above questions is yes, purchase the 512GB.
 The $200 or so that it costs for the hard drive upgrade is well worth it when you factor in the lifespan of ownership.
 If you are genuinely concerned about never running out of space, the TB (terabyte) options are available and will serve you well for the whole lifespan of your Mac.

 Don’t Forget iCloud

 With the introduction of macOS Sierra, Apple introduced a new feature called “Store in iCloud.”
 Somewhat self explanatory based on the name, this feature does indeed upload files to iCloud when you are running low on storage.
 The caveat here is that you need additional or enough available storage on iCloud to make room for files, documents, photos, videos and more.
 Apple offers three options:

 - 200GB – $2.99

 Ultimately, this won’t make up for local storage, but adding in cloud storage will allow for additional flexibility by freeing up space on your computer. iCloud storage is first and foremost for cloud backups, especially for iOS and iPadOS, but that you can use this to free up local storage is a great second purpose.
 The same goes for Dropbox, which also offers a similar feature with “Smart Sync.”

 Can You Make It with 256GB?

 Choosing the right storage size is never easy.
-The good thing is that all Mac models come with a base storage of 256GB.
-The bad thing is, it doesn’t make the decision any easier.
+On the plus side, all Mac models come with a base storage of 256GB.
+Yet on the negative, it doesn’t make the decision any easier.
 Ultimately, choosing the right storage size depends on whether you have needs for the space.
 Think about what you really want to do with your computer over the next few years and let the answer be your guide.